Information about Doxorubicin (Plain)

 How doxorubicin (plain) works

-Doxorubicin (plain) works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Doxorubicin (plain) is an anti-cancer medication.
+It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of doxorubicin (plain)